spacechimplives/zaplog-wordpress-plugin/README.md

 <b>By contributing you accept that rewards are divided by an algorithm that might or might not be completelt 'fair'.</b>

 Please announce your activities and progress in the comments of the issues.

-###Milestones

-- The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
-- The second milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Event%20timelines">collaborative event timeline or newsstream</a>
-- The third milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/RSS%20aggregator">collaborative RSS/content aggregator</a>.

 ###Re-use